4729th Air Defense Group: History

-The 4729th Air Defense Group was established to provide a headquarters for the two Air Defense Command (ADC) Fighter-Interceptor Squadrons (FIS) stationed at Westover Air Force Base, Massachusetts, a Strategic Air Command (SAC) base.
+The 4729th Air Defense Group was established to provide a headquarters for the two Air Defense Command (ADC) fighter-interceptor squadrons stationed at Westover Air Force Base, Massachusetts, a Strategic Air Command (SAC) base.
 SAC's 814th Air Base Group acted as host organization for the base.

-The group was assigned the 324th FIS and 337th FIS, flying radar equipped and rocket armed North American F-86D Sabre aircraft as its operational components, to provide air defense of New England.
+The group was assigned the 324th and 337th Fighter-Interceptor Squadrons, flying radar equipped and Folding-Fin Aerial Rocket armed North American F-86D Sabre aircraft as its operational components, to provide air defense of New England.
 These squadrons were already stationed at Westover and had been assigned to the Boston Air Defense Sector.
 In August, maintenance for the two fighter squadrons was combined in the 603rd Consolidated Aircraft Maintenance Squadron (CAMS), which was activated at Westover.
-The 324th FIS and 337th FIS upgraded to newer model Sabres with data link for interception control through the Semi-Automatic Ground Environment system in the fall of 1957.
-In the spring of 1958, the 337th FIS converted to Lockheed F-104 Starfighter aircraft.
+The 324th and 337th upgraded to newer model F-86L Sabres with data link for interception control through the Semi-Automatic Ground Environment system in the fall of 1957.
+In the spring of 1958, the 337th converted to Lockheed F-104 Starfighter aircraft.

-The group was discontinued when the 324th FIS departed for Morocco, leaving only a single operational ADC squadron at Westover.
-The 603rd CAMS was also inactivated, while the 337th FIS was then assigned directly to the Boston Air Defense Sector.
+The group was discontinued when the 324th departed for Morocco, leaving only a single operational ADC squadron at Westover.
+The 603rd CAMS was also inactivated, while the 337th was then assigned directly to the Boston Air Defense Sector.